Kritisehgal01/Kritisehgal01.github.io/aboutme.md

   - Master’s in Mathematics (2018–2021) through PhD Candidacy from <a href="https://math.osu.edu/" target="_blank">The Ohio State University (OSU)</a>
   - Master’s in Mathematics (2015–2018) from the <a href="https://math.iisc.ac.in//" target="_blank">Indian Institute of Science (IISc)</a>
   - B.Sc.
 (Hons) in Mathematics (2012–2015) from <a href="https://ramjas.du.ac.in/college/web/index.php" target="_blank">Ramjas College</a>, <a href="https://www.du.ac.in/" target="_blank">University of Delhi</a>

-- I am a proud alumni of the <a href="https://mtts.org.in/" target="_blank"> Mathematics Training and Talent Search Programme (MTTS)</a>, Level-O at IIT Guwahati.
+  - Alumna of the <a href="https://mtts.org.in/" target="_blank"> Mathematics Training and Talent Search Programme (MTTS)</a>, Level-O at IIT Guwahati in 2014.

 - **Industry Experience**: Interned with the Scientific Content Development team at <a href="https://www.wolfram.com/?source=nav" target="_blank">Wolfram</a> in Summer 2023.